roy-regev/playstore-polling/README.md

 {
 "app_name": "com.kabam.bullseye"
 }
-**Tip**: You can get all the trackewd apps with the tracedUrls route, and then take from that one an ID of an app you want to check.
+**Tip**: You can get all the tracked apps with the trackedUrls route, and then take from that one an ID of an app you want to check.

 * localhost:5000/settings - This app allows you to change any setting in theory, but right now it's not smart.
 It only allow sto change the Cron expression for how frequently screenshots are taken:
 {